lindaprotocol/trident/README.md

-# Trident - TRON Java SDK
+# Trident - LINDA Java SDK

 ## Overview

-Trident is a lightweight Java SDK for interacting with the TRON blockchain.
-It provides a simple and efficient way to integrate TRON functionality into your Java applications.
+Trident is a lightweight Java SDK for interacting with the LINDA blockchain.
+It provides a simple and efficient way to integrate LINDA functionality into your Java applications.

 ## Features

-- Complete implementation of TRON's gRPC interfaces
+- Complete implementation of LINDA's gRPC interfaces
 - Smart contract deployment and interaction
 - Wallet key management and address utilities
 - Transaction building and signing